-18. Click the Video Engine panel to configure the cache size and select the CPU core of the video clients.
+13. Click the Video Engine panel to configure the cache size and select the CPU core of the video clients.

 - a.
 In the Maximum Cache Size Per Video Client section, select the Cache Clips on GPU instead of Host Memory check box to cache directly on the GPU to improve playback performance. - b.
 Use the Size box to enter or select the maximum cache size in MB per video client. - c.
 In the Video Decoder Engine CPU Affinity section, select the CPU core of the video client. - d.
-In the Record Settings, use the Input Cache Size box to enter or select a total amount of frames to cache when recording with the Record Client. - 19.
-Click the ClipStore panel to configure the ClipStore options for XPression.
+In the Record Settings section, use the Input Cache Size box to enter or select the number of frames to cache when recording an input. - 14.
+Click the ClipStore panel to configure the ClipStore options for XPression Clips.

 a.
 In the ClipStore Options section, select the Use texture shader for playing back stills from ClipStore check box to assign ClipStore stills to published material using a texture shader instead of a video shader.

-Click the OpenMAM panel to configure the cache settings for items retrieved from remote asset management systems.
+15. Click the As Run Log panel to configure the file settings and format for the XPression As Run Log.
+The As Run Log can be located in the C:\ drive under Program Files > XPressionClips > logs > AsRun.